Witiko/doctoral-thesis/main.md

   developing new representation of math and my experiments in learning neural representations of natural language words and math symbols.

-- In sections \ref{sec:ensembling-semantic-text-similarity-measures} and
+- In sections \ref{sec:score-aggregation-of-structural-and-semantic-matching-techniques} and
   \ref{sec:rank-based-fusion}, I will describe my work in overcoming the weaknesses of different document representations by using score aggregation, rank-based fusion, and learning-to-rank techniques.